fakela/merkle-proof-tutorial/README.md

 const merkleTree = new MerkleTree(hashedAddresses, sha256Buffer);
 ```

+In this step, we've created the Merkle Tree using our list of email addresses.
+This process involves hashing each email address to form the leaves of the tree.
+These leaves are then paired and hashed again to create the next layer, and this process continues until we have a single hash, known as the Merkle Root.

+### Step 3: Verifying with Merkle Proofs

 - Now, you can verify if an email address is on your whitelist.
 For example, let's check if `ama@example.com` is on the whitelist:

 ```javascript